Nevenall/svelte-app/docs/design.md

 Anyway....

 I guess sapper does do well in critical path styles and such.
 But, bookshelf is not a very big site.
 If it's big, it will be because of fonts and images.

+### Todo

+got the parcel setup working, there is a little bug around the svelte plugin which maybe will be fixed soonish. https://github.com/DeMoorJasper/parcel-plugin-svelte/issues/44

+Oh, and we need to exclude the manifest from parcel.